kwaldenphd/sql-queries-joins/README.md

 Q4: Write an SQL query to return the data from the Player_Birthplaces table, sorted in chronological order by birth year and reverse alphabetical order by country.
 What data does this query return?
 Test your query using DB Browser.
 Include code + comments.

-Q5: Write an SQL query to return the data from the Team_Locations table for teams located in states that start with the letter M. What data does this query return?
+Q5: Write an SQL query to return the data from the Player_Birthplaces table for players before 1985.
+What data does this query return?
 Test your query using DB Browser.
 Include code + comments.

-Q6: Write a query that gets average birth year for players in Latin America/Caribbean.
+Q6: Write an SQL query to return the data from the Player_Birthplaces table for players born in cities that start with the letter “S”.
 What data does this query return?
 Test your query using DB Browser.
 Include code + comments.

-Q7: Write a query that gets average birth year for players born after a specific year.
+Q7: Write a query that gets average birth year for players in Latin America/Caribbean.
 What data does this query return?
 Test your query using DB Browser.
 Include code + comments.

+Q8: Write a query that gets average birth year for players born after a specific year.
+What data does this query return?
+Test your query using DB Browser.
+Include code + comments.

-Q8: Write an SQL query that joins the Transactions and Team_Locations tables and returns all columns.
+Q9: Write an SQL query that joins the Transactions and Team_Locations tables and returns all columns.
 What kind of join is this?
 What data does this query return?Test your query using DB Browser.
 Include code + comments.

-Q9: Write an SQL query that answers our question about the number of players born in Puerto Rico playing for teams located in Indiana.
+Q10: Write an SQL query that answers our question about the number of players born in Puerto Rico playing for teams located in Indiana.
 Test your query using DB Browser.
 Include code + comments.

-Q10: How would you describe the affordances of relational databases to someone who hasn't been through these labs?
+Q11: How would you describe the affordances of relational databases to someone who hasn't been through these labs?

-Q11: What questions or thoughts do you have about building and interacting with relational database?
+Q12: What questions or thoughts do you have about building and interacting with relational database?

-Q12: Select one of the following SQL statements:
+Q13: Select one of the following SQL statements:
 - `AND/OR`
 - `ALTER TABLE`
 - `BETWEEN`